-Kent E. Boots, ACTAR, has over 28 years of experience in Traffic Collision Investigation and Reconstruction, 14 of which were as an on-scene investigator for a major California Sheriff's Department.
+Kent E. Boots, ACTAR, has nearly 30 years of experience in Traffic Collision Investigation and Reconstruction, 14 of which were as an on-scene investigator for a major California Sheriff's Department.
 He has qualified and testified numerous times as an expert in traffic collision reconstruction at trial and depositions and is a court-recognized expert in forensic mapping, total station technology, and CAD scale diagrams including 3D diagrams.
 He is a published author on the subject of Forensic Mapping and has written articles for Collision Magazine on various aspects of Crash Data Retrieval.

 He has been a guest lecturer on the subject of Crash Data Retrieval numerous times throughout the United States including the last nine years at the annual EDR Summit.